bueltge/authenticator/readme.txt

 * add http authentification for feeds
 * add settings for reading feed
 * add token auth for feeds
+* remove "Back to blog" link on login page

 = 1.0.0 (01/20/2012) =
 * fix in MU for redirect, also if the user have not an account